Voicing the Silence

 This project created an opportunity to ‘voice the silence’ through cultural media, address this deficit and influences the social impact of childhood sexual abuse.

-This project is in collaboration between the Florence NIghtingale Faculty of Nursing & Midwifery at King's College lOndon and J Motion, brokered by the Cultural Institute King's.
+This project is in collaboration between the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King's College London and J Motion.
+It was supported by the university's Culture team.

 Dr Elsa Montgomery

-Elsa Montgomery is a lecturer in midwifery and Head of the Department of Midwifery in the Florence Nightingale Faculty of Nursing and Midwifery.
+Elsa Montgomery is a Senior Lecturer in Midwifery in the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care.
 She has worked at King's College London since January 2014.
 Prior to that she was a lecturer in midwifery at the University of Southampton, where she completed her PhD on the maternity care experiences of women who were sexually abused in childhood.

 J Motion is a video production company who provide a dynamic fusion of experienced broadcast-industry professionals with a background in journalism and programme-making.
 They are a talented team who employ state-of-the-art hardware and software and digital marketing experts to unlock their clients’ vision.
 The company’s founder Jonathan Staples and post-production manager James Grundy worked with Elsa on this project.